ArthurKC/scaffold/README.md

 ## feature

 * easy
-  * generate templates from existed sources
+  * can generate templates from existed sources
   * need know "go template" only
-  * can contain in any projects
+  * can be contained in any projects
-  * customize same as source
+  * can customize the templates same as source
   * can alias to minimize key stroke
 * simple
   * need only few meta files